sciZer0/7/v/README.md

 Importantly, as mentioned above, there is no problem to automatically exclude any Validator from the list -- if the Validator would just try doing something wrong -- and replace it with any other Validator from the waiting list of persons who are wanting to become Validators for getting the highly generous incentives.

-## Decentralization which is sufficient
+## Sufficient Decentralization

 *For reference,

 * about 90% of the Bitcoin hashrate is controlled by 11 miner pools;
 * about 90% of the Ethereum hashrate is controlled by 16 miner pools.*

-The main principle of efficiency is that you must never do more than enough – and  exactly this way each efficient blockchain must work.
+The main principle of efficiency is that you must never do more than enough – and  exactly this way each blockchain must work.

 The hypothesis/idea is that